-According to the Housing and Urban Affairs Ministry, state ranking will also be announced under the survey, to be measured based on their fund utilisation and support to respective local bodies, among others.
+According to the Housing and Urban Affairs Ministry, state ranking will also be announced under the survey, to be measured based on their fund utilization and support to respective local bodies, among others.

-At the event, Housing and Urban Affairs Minister Puri said that every year, the ‘Swachh Survekshan’ is redesigned innovatively to ensure the process becomes more robust with focus on sustaining the behaviour change.
+At the event, Housing and Urban Affairs Minister Puri said that every year, the ‘Swachh Survekshan’ is redesigned innovatively to ensure the process becomes more robust with a focus on sustaining the behavior change.

-“Like in the last year, keeping in mind the ministry’s efforts towards ensuring sustainability of the sanitation value chain, the SS 2021 indicators focus on parameters pertaining to wastewater treatment and reuse along with faecal sludge,” he said.
+“Like in the last year, keeping in mind the ministry’s efforts towards ensuring the sustainability of the sanitation value chain, the SS 2021 indicators focus on parameters pertaining to wastewater treatment and reuse along with fecal sludge,” he said.

-The Prerak Daaur Samman has five additional sub — categories -Divya (Platinum), Anupam (Gold), Ujjwal (Silver), Udit (Bronze), Aarohi (Aspiring) – with top three cities being recognised in each.
+The Prerak Daaur Samman has five additional sub-categories -Divya (Platinum), Anupam (Gold), Ujjwal (Silver), Udit (Bronze), and Aarohi (Aspiring) – with the top three cities being recognized in each.

-The ministry said that ‘Swachh Survekshan 2020’ had seen an unprecedented participation of 1.87 crore citizens.
+The ministry said that ‘Swachh Survekshan 2020’ had seen unprecedented participation of 1.87 crore citizens.